 First, you must determine which law governs your claim.

-With a few exceptions, if you have a long term disability (LTD) benefits through your job and are enrolled in group disability insurance coverage, your claimed is governed by the Employee Retirement Income Security Act of 1974 (ERISA).
+With a few exceptions, if you have a long term disability (LTD) benefits through your job and are enrolled in group disability insurance coverage, your claim is governed by the Employee Retirement Income Security Act of 1974 (ERISA).
 ERISA governs important LTD claim procedures which must be followed very carefully.
 In general, ERISA does not apply to government employees nor does it apply to individual insurance policies, i.e. policies that a person independently purchases.